Religious Liberty and the COVID pandemic

 When COVID-19 first reached the United States, little was known about transmission and infection rates.
 Both governments and religious organizations took immediate steps to keep people safe.
 Overwhelmingly, a variety of religious denominations voluntarily ceased in-person worship services before government stay-at-home orders were issued.
+Religious schools transitioned to remote learning or took other appropriate measures to protect their students, teachers, and parents.
 After months of shelter-in-place orders and temporary prohibitions on everything from daycare to in-person worship services, governments started to make plans to reopen businesses and social activities.
 Some governments rightly treated religious congregations as essential and made plans for them to resume services alongside businesses.
-However, many others made the mistake of reopening businesses and allowing mass protests while holding worship back.
+However, many others made the mistake of reopening businesses and allowing mass protests while holding religious exercise back.

 Becket stepped in to defend the Minnesota Catholic Conference and The Lutheran Church—Missouri Synod in Minnesota when Governor Tim Walz issued an unjust order, subordinating religion to the economic interests of the State.
 Thankfully, when the religious communities stood up for their rights, Governor Walz changed his order, reducing limitations on religious exercise.

 Becket also defended the Roman Catholic Diocese of Madison.
 When Madison/Dane County abruptly changed its reopening order to uniquely disadvantage religion, Becket sent a letter to County Executive Joe Parisi and Mayor Satya Rhodes-Conway warning them that continuing this discriminatory treatment of in-person worship violated federal and state law.
 Madison/Dane County too recognized its error and amended its order to return houses of worship to equal footing with secular services.